tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 ## Graph Traversal

-### depth first traversal and breadth first traversal in graph
+### depth first traversal and breadth-first traversal in the the graph

 ```typescript
 interface AdjacencyList {